 As hunters, our desire for good hunting temperatures is strong, but our desire to harvest a monster whitetail can be stronger.
-With that said, we have ten simple tips that we believe help enhance those cold and snow-filled hunts by keeping you warm and ready to pull the trigger.
+With that said, we have twelve simple tips for how to stay warm during late season whitetail hunting!

 2. Cover Your Head, Neck, and Face